Upavon: Priory church and parish church

 The church is built of flint with stone banding and is dedicated to St Mary.
 It was designated as Grade I listed in 1964.

-Domesday Book recorded a church, and land held by the Benedictine monastery of Saint-Wandrille, Normandy.
+The Domesday Book of 1086 recorded a church, and land held by the Benedictine monastery of Saint-Wandrille, Normandy.
 A small priory was established in the 12th century, and the church was presumably rebuilt later in that century or early in the 13th, as the chancel and chancel arch are of that period.
 The substantial west tower was added in the late 13th.
 When foreign priories were expelled in 1378, there were only three monks.
-The octagonal font with elaborate carved decoration is from the 12th century but mounted on a 19th-century base.
+The octagonal font with elaborate carved decoration is from the 12th century, but mounted on a 19th-century base.

 By the early 15th century the church was said to be ruinous, and the nave was re-roofed.
 The south aisle was removed sometime before 1859.
 Restoration in 1875 was by T.H.
 Wyatt (chancel) and J.P.
 Seddon (nave rebuilt).
 In 1910 the five bells were recast and a sixth added.
 Pevsner attributes the design of the stained glass in the 1918 east window to Henry Holiday.

 The churches at Charlton St Peter and Rushall were dependent on Upavon.
-By the early 14th century the income from Charlton had been assigned to Upavon Priory, and in 1423 Upavon and Charlton were granted to the Augustinian canons of Ivychurch Priory, southeast of Salisbury, who held them until the Dissolution.
+By the early 14th century the income from Charlton had been assigned to Upavon Priory, and in 1423 Upavon and Charlton were granted to the Augustinian canons of Ivychurch Priory, southeast of Salisbury, who held them until the Dissolution of the Monasteries.
 Rushall became fully independent in 1395.

 The benefice of Upavon was combined with Rushall in 1924, but the parishes remained separate.
 Today the parish is part of the Vale of Pewsey benefice, a group of sixteen churches around Pewsey.

 Others

-Upavon Baptist Chapel, named for the Cave of Adullam, was built in 1838 of rendered brick, with a slate roof.
+Upavon Baptist Chapel, named for the Cave of Adullam in the Old Testament, was built in 1838 of rendered brick, with a slate roof.

 A Methodist church was built at Avon Square in 1966, replacing an earlier tin chapel.
 It closed around 2006.